-The Soledad Zoning Ordinance has five residential zone districts, with the highest density of up to 22 dwelling units per acre allowed in the R-3 District.
-In addition to the residential districts, the General Industrial District and Business Park District allow up to 0.6 floor-area ratio (FAR).
+The Soledad Zoning Ordinance has five residential zone districts, with the highest density of up to 22 dwelling units per acre allowed in the R-3 District with a conditional use permit (CUP) (CUP requirement was removed in October 2023, as described in Program 5.1.1).
+In addition to the residential districts, the General Industrial

+District and Business Park District allow up to 0.6 floor-area ratio (FAR).
 While the ordinance contains standard requirements for setbacks and lot design, there are a few features that may pose a constraint to the development of affordable housing in the R-2 and R-3 zones.
 These include:

-• No minimum density is prescribed for residential uses in medium (R-2) zoning district.
-Per Program 5.1.1, the City will establish a minimum density in the R-2 zoning district.
+- No minimum density is prescribed for residential uses in medium (R-2) zoning district.
+Per Program 5.1.1, the City will establish a minimum density in the R-2 zoning district. - Condominiums are only allowed through a planned development process in the R-3 district.
+Per Program 5.1.1 the City will remove the CUP requirements for condominiums in the R-3 district.